pixlsus/website/src/articles/faces-of-open-source/index.md

 I'd say 99% of these shots, the expressions, the feeling that comes out, that I'm capturing is organic.
 It's something that comes up in the shoot.
 I just try to capture it whenever I see it by clicking the shutter, that's basically what I'm doing there.

+### You list what equipment you shot each portrait with, but I'm curious about the lighting setup.
+Is there a "go-to" lighting setup that you like to use?

+The lighting is literally the same on every shot, though there's slightly different positions.
+It's a six light setup: there are four lights on the background, there's a beauty dish overhead, and generally a fill light.
+The fill is either a big Photek or PLM, basically a big umbrella, or a ringflash depending on how small the room is.
+That's the same lighting setup on all of them.
+Four lights on the background, two lights on the subject.
+I'll vary the two lights on the subject positionally, but for the most part they're pretty close.

 ### Do you use Free Software in your normal photographic workflow at all?